andrew/ultimate-awesome/README.md

 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-awesomes](https://github.com/fleveque/awesome-awesomes) - Awesome collection of awesome lists of libraries, tools, frameworks and software for any programming language :D.
 - [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering) - Collections for advanced, novel multi-view clustering methods(papers , codes and datasets).
+- [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
 - [awesome-ios-security](https://github.com/Cy-clon3/awesome-ios-security) - A curated list of awesome iOS application security resources.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).